Bright Memory: Gameplay

 Bright Memory is a first-person shooter with melee elements.
 Players take control of Shelia, who, in addition to using guns and a sword, also has supernatural abilities such as psychokinesis and unleashing energy blasts.
 All forms of attack can be combined as desired and the game will award letter grades to creative combinations similar to Devil May Cry.
 Success in combat awards experience points that can be used to augment the character's skills and to unlock more abilities such as stopping time.
 Additionally, some areas feature puzzles that need to be solved.
 The early access version of the first episode features about an hour of gameplay with the developer announcing another two hours of gameplay by the end of 2019 with more episodes in the following years.

 Synopsis

 Protagonist Shelia is tasked by the Science Research Organization (SRO) for which she works to prevent SAI, a military organization, from acquiring a legendary ancient power that can reawaken the dead.
 The game takes place in a "Land of Sky" located above the Arctic consisting of levitating land masses which are home to ancient creatures.

 Development

-Bright Memory was developed by Zeng "FYQD" Xiancheng using Unreal Engine 4 with development work taking place in the developer's spare time.
+Bright Memory was developed by Chinese developer Zeng "FYQD" Xiancheng using Unreal Engine 4 with development work taking place in the developer's spare time.
 Zeng first previewed the game in a trailer in 2017 and received financial support through Epic Games's Unreal Dev Grants.

 An early access version of "Episode One" was released worldwide on 12 January 2019.
 The game supports the Oculus Rift virtual reality goggles.